Introduction to CSS logical properties

 Before we delve into what CSS logical properties are, let’s start with a practical example.
 Imagine we are creating a simple horizontal list of text messages:

-<ul class="horizontal-list"> <li>I am text message no. 1 and I come first in the list</li> <li>I am text message no. 2 and I come second in the list</li> <li>I am text message no. 3 and I come third in the list</li></ul>
+<ul class="horizontal-list"> <li>I am text message no. 1 and I come first in the list</li> <li>I am text message no. 2 and I come second in the list</li> <li>I am text message no. 3 and I come third in the list</li></ul>We use CSS to style the list and each message:

 .horizontal-list { list-style: none; white-space: nowrap; padding: 0; margin: 0;